Artantica

-Artantica is the fifth and last album by Dutch rap rock band Urban Dance Squad.
+Artantica is the fifth and final album by the Dutch rap rock band Urban Dance Squad, released in 1999 by Virgin Records.
 The album marked the return of DJ DNA, who had been absent on the band's two previous recordings.
 Stylistically the album is very diverse, with vocalist Rudeboy often singing and rapping in the same song.
 The single "Happy Go Fucked Up" became a minor hit in Europe.
 Not long after the release of the album, the band broke up.